 The National Radio Systems Committee (NRSC) is a joint committee composed of interested parties including representatives of AM broadcast stations, AM receiver manufacturers, and broadcast equipment manufacturers.
 This document describes an NRSC Standard that specifies the preemphasis of AM broadcasts, the deemphasis of AM receivers, and the audio bandwidth of AM stations prior to modulation.
 This version of the Standard is the result of a periodic review of the preceding version of the Standard.
-Note that the fundamental technical specifications in this version of the Standard remain unchanged from the original version, however the additional information relating to hybrid AM IBOC is new to this version.
+Note that the fundamental technical specifications in this version of the Standard remain unchanged from the original version.
+However, information relating to hybrid AM IBOC has been revised in this version.